MEET THE TEAM

 Staff

-Having grown up in Bakersfield, Mitchell has been connected to Tejon Ranch since childhood, first visiting through the Scouts BSA and developing an early appreciation for the landscapes he now helps steward.
-In 2015, he received a grant to conduct his master’s thesis research on the Ranch, a formative experience that also allowed him to intern with the Conservancy.
-During that time, he built lasting relationships with Conservancy staff and gained firsthand insight into the importance of the organization’s mission.
+Mitchell grew up in Bakersfield and has been connected to Tejon Ranch since childhood, first visiting through Scouts BSA and developing an early appreciation for the landscapes he now helps steward.
+In 2015, he conducted his master’s thesis research on the Ranch through a grant-supported project and also interned with the Conservancy, experiences that helped shape his long-term connection to the organization and its mission.

-Shortly after completing his master’s thesis in 2017, Mitchell joined the Conservancy as a staff biologist.
-From 2019 to 2025, he served as Conservation Science Director, overseeing science and stewardship programs, coordinating research initiatives, and acting as the Conservancy’s designated conservation easement monitor.
+After completing his master’s degree in 2017, Mitchell joined the Conservancy as a staff biologist.
+From 2019 to 2025, he served as Conservation Science Director, overseeing science and stewardship programs, coordinating research projects, and serving as the Conservancy’s designated conservation easement monitor.
 He was appointed Executive Director in December 2025.

-Mitchell specializes in plant physiological ecology, with a focus on restoration strategies in ecosystems affected by global change – especially those involving halophytic (salt-loving) plants.
+Mitchell’s academic background is in plant physiological ecology, particularly in saline ecosystems.
 He holds a B.S. in Biology from Westmont College, an M.S. in Biology from CSU Bakersfield, and a Ph.D. in Ecology, Evolution, and Organismal Biology from UC Riverside.

 Beyond his scientific background, Mitchell is a passionate ambassador for Tejon Ranch.
 He is dedicated to sharing the Ranch’s ecological and cultural richness with visitors, students, supporters, and community partners, and is committed to guiding the Conservancy into its next chapter of science, stewardship, public access, and education.